 1. Prevent anemia

-Apples are rich in iron and help boost the hemoglobin level in the blood and prevent anemia (3).
+Apples are rich in iron and help boost the hemoglobin level in the blood and prevent anemiaiXA condition in which a person does not have enough healthy red blood cells to carry oxygen to the tissues.
+(3).
 The risk of anemia is higher during pregnancy, and if neglected, it could lead to preterm labor and low birth weight in babies.